 Rome's special Roseto Comunale Rose Garden, on the Aventine Hill overlooking the Circus Maximus and Palatine Hill, is normally only open briefly in spring.

 Since 2016, they are opening this lovely garden again in October, as the roses are in their second bloom.
-We don't have word yet about October 1-5 2018.
-Watch this space.
+In 2018, the Roseto Comunale is open from October 6-21.
+Enjoy!

 The entire complex of the Rome Auditorium Parco della Musica (which was designed by the Italian architect Renzo Piano) will be dedicated to the film festival, leading to this event being called "one of the largest red carpets in the world."